 Why Do Dogs Lick You? – Specific Questions

-Now, I’m sure that doesn’t answer your question completely.
+Now, I’m sure that what I’ve said so far doesn’t answer your question completely.

 This is why I now want to go over some more specific questions that help you fully understand your dog’s behavior.